-- share exchange with the target company; - cash-out-merger, triangular merger, cash-out-share exchange, or triangular share exchange; - stock purchase after stock transfer or incorporation-type company split; - consolidation of the target's outstanding shares; - a bidder who has acquired no less than nine tenths of the votes of all shareholders may demand that the remaining shareholders sell their shares to the bidder following a resolution of the board of directors of the target; or - conversion of the target's outstanding shares to special class shares with a call option exercisable by the target company after the tender offer, and the target company exercises the call option with fractional shares allotted to the target's minority shareholders.
+- share exchange with the target company; - cash-out-merger, triangular merger, cash-out-share exchange, or triangular share exchange; - stock purchase after stock transfer or incorporation-type company split; or - conversion of the target's outstanding shares to special class shares with a call option exercisable by the target company after the tender offer, and the target company exercises the call option with fractional shares allotted to the target's minority shareholders.
 The target company sells the fractional shares to the bidder with the permission of the court, followed by minority shareholders receiving the proceeds from such a sale on a pro rata basis.